-Lydia raises another $86 million to build European financial super app – TechCrunch
+Lydia raises another $86 million to build a European financial super app – TechCrunch

 Lydia also supports direct deposit as you get your own IBAN in the app.
 You can also create money pots and send a link to other users, view your bank accounts in Lydia, donate money to hospitals and charities, get a credit line, etc.

 But there’s one killer feature that stands out over the rest.
 Bank accounts tend to be monolithic and don’t reflect how you use money.
 “If you look at banks today, they call the main account a checking account.
-It’s outdated by design,” Chiche said.
+It’s outdated by design,” CEO Cyril Chiche said.

 Lydia has created flexible sub-accounts that you can use in many different ways.
 You can create a second sub-account and set some money aside for your bills.
 You can create a third one and share it with a few friends because you’re going on a vacation together.